-Risk-Management
+Risk Management

-Each of the Multi-Asset Portfolio Funds use a diversified range of risk-management strategies.
+Each of the MAPS funds use a diversified range of risk-management strategies.
 These aim to reduce the level of ups and downs the fund may experience.

-Risk-management strategies will be reviewed regularly by ILIM and may be changed where ILIM see opportunities to help optimise the performance of each of the funds in terms of achieving their longterm risk and performance objectives.
+Risk-management strategies will be reviewed regularly by ILIM and may be changed where ILIM see opportunities to help optimise the performance of each of the funds in terms of achieving their long-term risk and performance objectives.

-Each of the current risk-management strategies are described below.
+Each of the current risk-management strategies are described below